crownstone/bluenet-bootloader/intermediate/docs/README.md

 ## Intermediate bootloader

 This intermediate bootloader makes sure the upgrade process of the Legacy Bootloader + Softdevice v2.0 to Secure Bootloader + Softdevice v6.1 happens in a fault tolerant way.
-Each of the following process is illustrated in the `process.pdf`.
+Each of the following process is illustrated in the `intermediate/docs/process.pdf`.

 ### Stage 0 (Bootloader (<=) v1.3.0)
 This current legacy bootloader is replaced by the next stage bootloader.
 In the later stages, the bootloader will not start the firmware app in case there exists one.